-Teaching programming is about enabling students to solve computing problems by analyzing requirements, designing and implementing an algorithmic solution in a programming language and evaluating its correctness.
-From the educational perspective, each component of this cognitive process falls into one of the following categories: factual knowledge about programming or programming skills.
+In this work, we will consider teaching programming through its impact on enabling students to solve computing problems by analyzing requirements, designing and implementing an algorithmic solution in a programming language and evaluating its correctness.
+Each components of this cognitive process falls into one of the following categories.

 Factual Knowledge encompasses many different types of programming concepts such as definitions (e.g. what is a program, what is a statement, what is an algorithm), syntactical rules in a given programming language (e.g. C or Java), programming building blocks (e.g. conditional and iterative statements), programming patterns (e.g. which type of loop to use to solve a specific category of problems), and understanding of how programs execute and are interpreted by computers.

 Programming skills involve the capability of translating in plain English, and oftentimes ambiguous description of a computing problem, into a solution.
 This solution is first designed, using abstract notations (e.g. flowcharts, pseudo code), and then implemented in a given programming language (e.g. C or Java).
 Programming skills also require students to be able to evaluate the correctness of their solution and justify each part of it as being a step toward the achievement of the stated goals.